barionleg/cesium.wiki.gs/Fabric.md

 Objects like _Polygon_, _CustomSensorVolume_, etc. integrate with the material system to support materials.
 Most users will simply assign to their `material` property and be done.
 However, users writing custom rendering code may also want to integrate with materials.
 Doing so is straightforward.

-From the rendering perspective, a material is a GLSL function, `agi_getMaterial`, and uniforms.
-The fragment shader needs to construct an `agi_MaterialInput`, call `agi_getMaterial`, and then pass the resulting `agi_material` to the lighting function to compute the fragment's color.
+From the rendering perspective, a material is a GLSL function, `czm_getMaterial`, and uniforms.
+The fragment shader needs to construct an `czm_MaterialInput`, call `czm_getMaterial`, and then pass the resulting `czm_material` to the lighting function to compute the fragment's color.

 In JavaScript, the object should have a public `material` property.
 When this property changes, the `update` function should prepend the material's GLSL source to the object's fragment shader's source, and combine the uniforms of the object and the material.
 ```javascript